-Postscript: OK, the end-of-support date has passed and you have decided to stick with Windows 7.
+The end-of-support date for Windows 7 (1/14/2020) has passed and you have decided to not upgrade to Windows 10.
 How can you best protect yourself while still running Windows 7?
 PC World magazine has a good article about this.
 It's clearly written and understandable.
 Go to the PC World article about staying safe under Windows 7.
 The three most important takeaways are:

 Table of Contents